Whether we are in lockdown or increase COVID-19 safety measures, one aspect remains essential in the online first aid training.

 In this blog, we’ll cover the online first aid training courses, as well as in-person options available to your organisation and team members.

-Importance of First Aid Training
+Importance Of First Aid Training

-Safe Work Australia, along with all work health and safety (WHS) regulators agree that first aid training should continue to be made available in a COVID-safe way.
+The Australian Industry and Skills Committee (AISC), along with all work health and safety (WHS) regulators agree that first aid training should continue to be made available in a COVID-safe way.

 Having qualified first aiders to help reduce the strain on hospitals, care facilities, and the overall Australian health system.
 A trained first aider knows how to recognise and treat a wide-range of injuries and illnesses at home and in the workplace.
 Minor injuries can be treated right away without the need to call an ambulance.
 There is no need to send these types of injuries to an already overstretched accident and emergency department (A&ED).